winashcs/bug_bounty_bootcamp/README.md

 Enumeration : phase after footprinting to know more deeper about the target. <br>

 KALI LINUX FOR CYBERSECURITY : <br>
-An operting system is a software that manages computer hardware and provides common services for computer programs to function effectively.
-Kali Linux is the operating system designed for Cyber Security tasks. <br>
+An operating system is a software that manages computer hardware and provides common services for computer programs to function effectively.
+Kali Linux is the operating system designed for Cyber Security tasks as it comes with pre equipped frameworks and inbuilt tools already installed in it. <br>